-A Newark, New Jersey native, Jacqueleen Bido earned her Bachelors of Arts in Spanish from New Jersey City University and an Executive Master’s from Seton Hall University in Educational Leadership, Management and Policy.
-She is the founder of 1980 Company and BIDOISM, which are two consulting companies created to empower and help people, their organizations, and the communities they serve that invokes social change.
-As a Board member of Newark Science and Sustainability, Inc., she continues to expand her mission through business consultation, program development, grant writing, and the creation of the Garden of Hope in Newark, New Jersey.
+A Newark, New Jersey native, Jacqueleen Bido earned her Bachelor’s of Arts in Spanish from New Jersey City University and an Executive Master’s from Seton Hall University in Educational Leadership, Management, and Policy.
+She is the founder of BIDOISM, which is a consulting company created to empower and help people, their organizations, and the communities they serve to invoke social change.
+As an Advisory Board member of Newark Science and Sustainability, Inc., she continues to expand her mission through business consultation, program development, grant writing, and the creation of the Garden of Hope in Newark, New Jersey.
 Bido is also proud to have served her country in both Operation Iraqi Freedom and Operation Enduring Freedom in the United States Navy.
 Today, she is a Doctoral Candidate at Seton Hall University.
-Her four beautiful children have been her greatest achievement because their mere existence proves the importance of the work she does to make life a better place for them to live in.
+Her five beautiful children have been her greatest achievement because their mere existence proves the importance of the work she does to make the world a better place for them to live in.